Locations:

 There are two types of myotonia congenita:

-• Becker disease: Becker disease is the most common type of myotonia congenita.
-This condition causes attacks of muscle weakness, often in your arms and legs.
+• Becker disease.
+Becker disease is the most common type of myotonia congenita.
+It causes attacks of muscle weakness, often in your child’s arms and legs.
 Becker disease symptoms usually appear around 4 to 12 years old.
+Becker disease is different from Becker muscular dystrophy.

-• Thomsen disease: Thomsen disease is a rarer and milder form of myotonia congenita.
-Symptoms of this condition begin between the first few months of life to 2 to 3 years of age.
+• Thomsen disease.
+Thomsen disease is a rarer and milder form of myotonia congenita.
+Symptoms typically begin between the first few months of life to 2 to 3 years of age.

 Advertisement